 Some brush technique tips for artists:

-- Hold a brush like if you hold a pencil
+- Hold a brush like you hold a pencil

 - While painting do not press on the brush too hard, let it flow gently with the paint

-- Dip the tip of the brush in jar with clean water before you dip it into paint.
+- Dip the tip of the brush in a jar with clean water before you dip it into the paint.